-The brand-new entry-level Nikon D3200 has a few tricks up its sleeve that make it super-easy for beginners to use, plus some high-end specs like a mega-high-resolution sensor that you won't find even on some pricier cameras.
-It's the Best Reviewed entry-level DSLR in expert reviews.

-"A DSLR with training wheels."
+The entry-level Nikon D3200 has a few tricks up its sleeve that make it super-easy for beginners to use, plus some high-end specs like a mega-high-resolution sensor that you won't find even on some pricier cameras.
+It fits 24 megapixels into a compact and lightweight body, and reviewers call it a "DSLR with training wheels."

 One of the easiest to use.
 "This is one of the easiest-to-use DSLRs out there," DCResource.com's Jeff Keller says, and other reviewers agree.
 As with any DSLR, you can simply set the D3200 to Auto and click away while the camera does the rest.
 But if you want to learn more, the camera's Guide Mode will teach you as you shoot, "like a DSLR with training wheels," says Dan Havlik at Imaging-Resource.com.

 Lightweight but sturdy.
 "Despite being made of plastic (err, composite materials), it still feels very solid," Keller says of the Nikon D3200 at DCResource.com.
 "Lightweight does not mean poor quality," agrees Amateur Photographer's Coleman.
-He points out that the D3200's plastic body and faux-leather hand and thumb grips are identical to the Nikon D5100 (*Est. $650 with kit lens), the next model up the Nikon ladder.
+He points out that the D3200's plastic body and faux-leather hand and thumb grips are identical to the Nikon D5100 (Est. $480 (with kit lens)) , the next model up the Nikon ladder.
 Ken Rockwell notes that the D3200's lens mount and tripod socket are both metal: "This is perfect," he says.
 "It's lightweight, and the durable parts are still metal."
 In fact, "about the only construction weak spot is the door over the memory card slot," Keller reports.

 1. Amateur Photographer